Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 # if not specified, .name will be used from _data/owner/[language].yml
 author: Martin Rawson
 # multiple category is not supported
-category: jekyll
+category: LiFePO4
 # multiple tag entries are possible
-tags: [jekyll, sample, example post]
+tags: [LiFePO4, Cricket2, development]
 # thumbnail image for post
 img: ":ESP32 - CricketBatteryBoard - Preview_1.jpg"
 # disable comments on this page